-Internal injuries are not to be taken lightly, and can lead to life-threatening blood loss, as well as organ failure.
+Damages to your organs are not to be taken lightly.
+They can lead to life-threatening blood loss, as well as organ failure.
 Time and patience are important in the recovery from internal injuries.
 Your body may need weeks or months of rest while your organs heal.
 Some more severe internal injuries may require surgery, either to remove organs with ruptures or repair the damages in the chest or abdomen.
 Patients need a thoughtful and careful pain management plan throughout the process of recovery.
 After initial treatment, treatment for chronic pain or other health conditions may be necessary.

 Deciding to go back to work after sustaining an internal injury may be difficult.
-Determining when an internal injury has fully healed is more difficult than injuries sustained on the outside of the body.
+With an organ damage, it is not as easy to determine if you are fully healed and ready to go back to work.
 Working closely with your doctor will help you make an informed decision of when you can return to your normal tasks at work.

 We care for Texas workers and federal employees at Pain Stop MD.
 Our familiarity with worker injuries, workers’ compensation processes, and the hardships workers go through when they are injured can help you in your situation.

-Our full-range clinic can offer you the treatments you need to be pain free and prevent further injuries.
+Our full-range clinic can offer you the treatments you need to be pain-free and prevent further injury.
 From chronic pain to singular accidents, our experience will help us make the right diagnoses, run the right tests, and provide the right treatments.
 If we’re not able to help you with your problem, we’ll help you find somebody who can.

 The pain and stress of getting injured on the job can be overwhelming and scary, but we are here to make all the medical aspects of your injury easier, from figuring out the core of a problem to prescribing proper treatments.

 Contact us today to schedule a consultation or learn more about our clinic’s services.